en_USEnglish

 Virtual image storage and management

 Glance is OpenStack's virtual image management service.
-It enables you to store, catalog and share instance images, which serve as templates for the creation of new instances.
-With Glance, you can create, import, update and delete virtual images, guaranteeing their availability and integrity.
+It allows you to store, catalog, and share instance images, which serve as templates for creating new instances.
+With Glance, you can create, import, update, and delete virtual images, ensuring their availability and integrity.

-Virtual images are files or snapshots of virtual machine instances containing the operating system, applications and associated data.
+Virtual images are files or snapshots of virtual machine instances that contain the operating system, applications, and associated data.
 They can be used to create new instances quickly and efficiently.

 Using images in OpenStack

-In Glance, you can store images of various kinds, such as system images, application images or data images.
+In Glance, you can store images of various types, such as system images, application images, or data images.
 You can also create images from storage volumes or snapshots of existing instances.

-Once an image has been imported or created in Glance, you can use it to create an instance in Nova.
-When creating the instance, you simply specify the image you wish to use as a template.
-Nova then starts the instance using this image, and configures the operating system and associated applications.
+Once you've imported or created an image in Glance, you can use it to create an instance in Nova.
+When creating the instance, you simply specify the image you want to use as a template.
+Nova then boots the instance using that image and configures the operating system and associated applications.

 Message queuing and distribution

-Zaqar is the OpenStack queuing service.
-It provides an asynchronous messaging solution for queuing and distributing messages between different OpenStack services.
+Zaqar is OpenStack's queuing service.
+It provides an asynchronous messaging solution that allows messages to be queued and distributed between different OpenStack services.
 With Zaqar, you can communicate reliably and efficiently between different instances, even in distributed or large-scale environments.

 When you queue a message with Zaqar, it is temporarily stored in a queue before being processed.
-Messages are then distributed to waiting services or instances, using publish/subscribe or routing mechanisms.
+Messages are then distributed to the services or instances waiting for them, using publish/subscribe or routing mechanisms.

 Integration with other OpenStack services

-Zaqar is tightly integrated with other OpenStack services, making it easy to communicate and manage. coordination between different instances and services.
-For example, you can use Zaqar to send notification messages between different instances, to coordinate tasks between different instances or to synchronize status between different instances.
+Zaqar is tightly integrated with other OpenStack services, facilitating communication and coordination between different instances and services.
+For example, you can use Zaqar to send notification messages between different instances, coordinate tasks between different instances, or synchronize states between different instances.

-Zaqar also offers advanced features such as message persistence, priority management, message duplication and queue replication.
-This makes Zaqar a reliable and efficient messaging solution, suitable for a wide range of use cases.
+Zaqar also offers advanced features such as message persistence, priority management, message duplication, and queue replication.
+This makes it a reliable and efficient messaging solution suitable for many use cases.